-Welcome to our list of the best small business routers of 2018.
-Here, we show you the top choices for wireless routers for office, business or home office use.
+Welcome to TechRadar’s list of the best small business routers in 2018.
+Here, we’ll guide you through all the best wireless routers for office, business or home office use.

-Wireless routers targeted at businesses have improved tremendously over the past few years with the best models offering dual or even triple band connectivity, as well as a slew of other features usually found on far more expensive enterprise-grade models.
+Business-grade wireless routers have come a long way in the last few years with the best models offering dual or even triple band connectivity, as well as a slew of other features usually found on far more expensive enterprise-grade models.

 Not far from perfection

 Speed: 802.11ac: 1734Mbps, 802.11n: 800Mbps | Connectivity: 8 x Gigabit Ethernet, 2 x USB 3.0, 1 x M.2 SATA | Features: Hardware security, Dual WAN, RADIUS support

 Asus has a reputation for manufacturing great consumer products and the Taiwanese firm – known for its laptops and motherboards – has been trying its hand at wireless products.
 The BRT-AC828 is its only business router and the device ticks a lot of boxes, even for small businesses looking for more than 10 simultaneous connections.